drewmccormack/Forked/README.md

     @Merged var text: String = ""
     @Merged var tags: Set<String> = []
     @Merged(using: .textMerge) var comment: String = ""
-    @Merged var editCount: AccumulatingInt = 0
+    @Merged var editCount: AccumulatingInt = .init()
     var cursorPosition: Int = 0
 }
 ```

 The `@Merged` attribute tells `ForkedModel` that the property is `Mergeable`, and it should use an appropriate merging algorithm.
 There are defaults for most common types, but you can also specify your own merging algorithm by passing it to the `using:` parameter.

-If you have a custom type, like `AccumulatingInt`, applying `@Merged` will cause it to merge using the `merged(withSubordinate:commonAncestor:)` method you provided.
+If you have a custom `Mergeable` type, like `AccumulatingInt`, applying `@Merged` will cause it to merge using the `merged(withSubordinate:commonAncestor:)` method you provided.

 Properties without `@Merged` attached will be merged atomically, with a more recent change taking precedence over an older one.
 Properties that are `Equatable` will be merged property-wise, independent of the rest of the struct, based on the most recent change to the property itself.
 Properties that are not `Equatable` will take their value from the newest value of the struct, and not be merged property-wise.